 Back to School Night

-This night offers parents a glimpse into the day and a life of their student.
+This night offers parents a glimpse into the day in the life of their student.
 Parents have the opportunity to meet the teachers and also meet other parents within the school.

 MCAS (Massachusetts Comprehensive Assessment System)